 Angie Bordeaux, University of Southern Maine

 Angie Bordeaux uses her creative talents to design products, presentations and other useful materials for Tribes and States.
 She enjoys creating resources that are visually pleasing, innovative and informative.
 Angie spends her time outside of work running her own photography and design business and playing with her beautiful family in rural Southern Maine.

 Adam Bowman, University of Southern Maine

-Adam Bowman is currently a Senior Database and Web Developer at the Muskie School.
+Adam Bowman is currently a Senior Database Design and Web Coordinator at the Muskie School.
 He has been creating websites and databases for the Muskie School for over ten years.
 Adam is recognized for his strong coding skills in many different programming languages, libraries, and frameworks.